riccardomc/route53-cdk-dyndns/README.md

 ### systemd

-The installation provided is a quick and dirty way to schedule a script to run an interval.
+The installation mechanism provided is a quick and dirty way to schedule a script to run at an interval using [systemd](https://en.wikipedia.org/wiki/Systemd).
 If you are concerned about security, the executable should be in a proper location as well as the configuration variables: a user can indeed modify the `run.sh` script to execute arbitrary code with root privileges.
 Make sure you are cloning the repository somewhere safe.

 ### AWS

-Avoid using your root credentials for this.
-Create a IAM user with restricted actions on the specific services (cloudformation, s3, route53).
+You should avoid using your root AWS credentials for this.
+Create an IAM user with restricted actions on the specific services (cloudformation, s3, route53).
 There's a policy document in `iam-policy.json` that does this.